ned1313/vault-fridays/2021-09-09-AWS-Auth/README.md

 # Configuring and Using the AWS Authentication Method

-In this guide we are going to enable the AWS authentication method in Vault and use that authentication method to provision Vault tokens for clients and assign them Vault policies based on AWS group membership.
+In this guide we are going to enable the AWS authentication method in Vault and use that authentication method to provision Vault tokens for clients and assign them Vault policies.

 ## Authentication Methods